 State Route 29 passes through Vallejo to American Canyon, Napa County and close to Lake Berryessa.

-Three of these routes converge in close proximity to the southern region of Vallejo, see here, with State Route 37 further north, but still within the Vallejo boundary.
-All of which provide easy access routes to and from San Francisco, Lake Berryessa, Blue Rock Springs Park and Lake Herman Road and must have been a consideration for the Zodiac Killer to make good his escape from the scenes of crime.
+Three of these routes converge in close proximity to the southern region of Vallejo, see here, with State Route 37 further north - but still within the Vallejo boundary.
+All of which provide easy access routes to and from San Francisco, Lake Berryessa, Blue Rock Springs Park and Lake Herman Road.
+This must have been a consideration for the Zodiac Killer to make good his escape from the scenes of crime.
 The 40 minute difference between the Blue Rock Springs attack and the phone call at Springs Road and Tuolumne, if we assume he traveled home to conceal the weapon, restricts the Zodiac's residency within this region.